If you or a loved one are struggling, we can help! Call us today at (855) 722-6926

 Alcohol and Prozac together can also impair your judgment, make concentrating difficult, and even cause loss of consciousness.
 Alcohol can also impair fluoxetine’s ability to treat depression or any other condition that it’s being taken to manage, which can lead to worsening symptoms, including suicidal thoughts.

 As a result, a person who’s drinking on Prozac may think that they must take higher doses of their medication to balance out the effect.
-In reality, this can lead to serotonin syndrome and even overdose.
+In reality, this can lead to serotonin syndrome, and yes, you can overdose on Prozac as well.

 Additionally, drinking alcohol on Prozac is considered a form of drug abuse, as both the Food and Drug Administration (FDA) and prescribing doctors advise against this combination.
 Despite the dangers, many people take alcohol or drugs with antidepressants in an attempt to get high or produce extreme sedation.